-By monitoring and evaluating these goals, this study will assess the effectiveness of natural resource protection of forest structure and health through wildfire hazard reduction and the hydrologic and habitat impacts these practices have.
-Specifically this study will deliver an improved physical process-based understanding of the following California Forest Practice Rules (FPRs) (Crowfoot & Porter, 2019).
-From Article three of the FPRs, we will be evaluating a multitude of forest stand treatments outlined in the SPLAT methods.
+By monitoring and evaluating these goals, this study will assess the effectiveness of natural resource protection of forest structure and health through wildfire hazard reduction and the cumulative hydrologic and habitat impacts these practices have.
+Specifically this study can lead to an improved physical process-based understanding of fuel treatment activities conducted under the California Forest Practice Rules (FPRs) (Crowfoot & Porter, 2019).
+We will be evaluating a multitude of forest stand treatments outlined in the SPLAT methods.
 This includes uneven-aged management, intermediate treatments, commercial thinning, and Aspen restoration.
-From Article six we will be evaluating the changes in hydrologic behavior, which will have important implications for determining if the quantity and beneficial uses of water has been unreasonably degraded, with the aim that it will improve.
-We will also evaluate the impact of these treatments on aquatic habitat, including relevant water quality and biota.
-Additionally, hydrologic impacts of hazard reduction including broadcast burning of slash from article seven will be evaluated.
+We will be evaluating the cumulative effects of treatments on changes in hydrologic behavior, which have important implications for determining if the quantity and beneficial uses of water has been unreasonably degraded, with the aim that it will improve.
+For the preparation of timber harvesting plans, this will provide critical data and understanding for evaluating the effects of fuel treatments as required under 14 CCR 15355.
+We are uniquely positioned to evaluate the cumulative impacts of forest treatments on the hydrologic response due to treatments happening over time.
+This will allow us to evaluate not only the impacts of a specific treatment, but also the impacts of compounding treatments.
+We are also able to evaluate the cumulative impacts of treatments at the catchment and sub catchment scale from our network of eleven in situ stream gages.
+Each gage represents a variation in treatment, treatment intensity and vegetation structure allowing for detailed analysis under multiple treatment scenarios.
+Additionally, hydrologic impacts of hazard reduction including broadcast burning of slash under 14 CCR § 937 will be evaluated.

-To date, no studies take advantage of this unique opportunity to monitor and evaluate the potential range of hydrologic and aquatic habitat changes that will occur in the basin given the variety of treatments being applied.
+To date, no studies take advantage of this unique opportunity to monitor and evaluate the potential range of hydrologic changes that will occur in the basin given the variety of treatments being applied.
 We have developed an extensive in situ observational network in Sagehen, supplemented with ground-based surveys and remote sensing information (pre and post-treatment data at sub-basin scales for each treatment type since 2012).
 With the largest amount of forest treatments occurring in 2018 it is imperative that monitoring Sagehen continues as this unique dataset allows us to evaluate the impact of forest treatments on critical ecohydrologic processes at a range of space and time scales not previously undertaken.